exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ##### Minigames

-These will not be of much value to you if you won't play them so not purchasing them or any more is the best option.
+These will not be of much value to you if you won't play them so not purchasing them anymore is the best option.

 ##### Star upgrades